 Sealed bids in excess of £165,000 were asked for.
-They Gunn’s decided to place a bid just under the reduced temporary stamp duty of £220,000 and put their house on the market the last week of November.
-The original bid was unsuccessful but, to their delight, they received a call the first week of December from Savills telling them that, if their bid still stood, they could buy the plot.
-They confirmed their bid and on 13th February 2011 the plot became theirs.
+The Gunn’s decided to place a bid just under the reduced temporary stamp duty of £220,000 and put their house on the market.
+The original bid was unsuccessful but, to their delight, they later received a call from Savills telling them that, if their bid still stood, they could buy the plot.
+They confirmed their bid and the plot became theirs.
 The plot was sold with planning permission but they hated the design put forward and knew they wanted to design their home themselves.
-They had already been in contact with Scandia-Hus and had liked the standard Courtfield design but wanted to make various changes to it.
+They had already been in contact with Scandia-Hus and had liked the Courtfield design but wanted to make various changes to it.
 Working with Cameron McMillan, they came up with a design they were thrilled with.
-The plot is surrounded with beautiful countryside and it was crucial to the design that every room benefited from the views.
+The plot is surrounded by beautiful countryside and it was crucial to the design that every room benefited from the views.

-In the meantime, their house found a buyer but there was a slight problem – their buyer didn’t want to move in for some time.
+In the meantime, their house had found a buyer who didn’t want to move in for some time.
 They took advantage of this ideal opportunity and agreed to sell it and then rent it off the buyer for 18 months allowing the buyer to get the house they wanted without leaving it vacant and giving the Gunns somewhere to live (their home!) whilst the building work took place.
 They lived just 15 minutes away from the plot so could be hands on throughout the build process.

-Then the battle commenced regarding the design.
-Cameron suggested they should go for the maximum they wanted and they worked together to produce some plans for submission to the Local Authority.
-With the plans submitted they were told it was going to be put up for refusal.
-They were told they would only be able to build to ½ the current size.
-They arranged to meet with the Committee before the decision was reached.
+With the plans submitted to planning, they were told it was going to be put up for refusal.
+They were told they would only be able to build to half the current size.
+They arranged to meet with the committee before the decision was reached.
 Cameron joined them for their maximum allocation of 2 minutes 45 seconds with the committee.
-They put their case forward emphasising the environmental elements going into the build – including the use of a ground source heat pump and of rain water harvesting.
+They put their case forward emphasising the environmental elements going into the build – including the use of a ground source heat pump and of rainwater harvesting.
 They arranged for a site visit so a decision could be made.
-However, the planning officer went on holiday without telling them!
 Eventually, despite all the hurdles, planning was granted and they could finally start building.

-The site was cleared by the last week of November and work began in earnest on 1st December 2009.
+The site was cleared by the last week of November and work began in earnest in December.
 The project was managed by a combination of Cameron, the Gunns and the builder.
 The foundation for the main house was on Oxford clay.
 The council insisted on a full survey and the NHBC wanted an additional survey regarding the soil type.
-The foundation consists of a 3 metre reinforced concrete ring.
-They had to allow an area of 6,500 litres for the rain water harvesting and had to have another large hole for the soak away.
-They size of the hole required was big enough to fit 2 cars into!
+The foundation consists of a three-metre reinforced concrete ring.
+They had to allow an area of 6,500 litres for the rainwater harvesting and had to have another large hole for the soakaway.

-There is no doubt that this house has been built to take in the breath taking scenery and this it does in abundance.
+There is no doubt that this house has been built to take in the breathtaking scenery and this it does in abundance.
 As you walk through the house there is not a window that doesn’t have something different to offer from the beautiful countryside.
 Even the bedrooms have charming Juliet balconies.
-Every window tells a different story and you can just image the pleasure the Gunns will have taking in every changing season.
+Every window tells a different story and you can just imagine the pleasure the Gunns will have taking in every changing season.